2008 Coppa Italia final

-The 2008 Coppa Italia Final was the final match of the 2007–08 Coppa Italia, the 61st season of the top cup competition in Italian football.
+The 2008 Coppa Italia Final was the final match of the 2007–08 Coppa Italia, the top cup competition in Italian football.
 The match was played on 24 May 2008, between defending champions A.S.
 Roma and Internazionale at the Stadio Olimpico in Rome.
 This was the fourth consecutive and total final between these two clubs.
 Roma successfully defended their title as cup winners, defeating Inter by a score of 2–1.
+Roma qualified for the 2008 Supercoppa Italiana, for which Inter qualified regardless as Serie A champions.

-For the first time since 1980, the final was played as a single match on neutral territory.
+For the first time since 1980 the final was played as a single match, theoretically on neutral territory although the Stadio Olimpico in Rome is the home ground of Roma.